Yallingup in Western Australia’s South West is like our second home as we have spent so much time there.

 The pounding waves against the huge granite rocks over thousands of years have created a channel between the rocks.

-There’s a timber walkway that crosses the canal with spectacular views of the Indian Ocean rushing through.
-Once at the end of the boardwalk, there are rocks in which people climb to get better views of the ocean.
-I advise caution if you do this as the swell is sometimes big and supervise children at all times.
+A timber walkway that crosses the canal with spectacular views of the Indian Ocean rushing through.
+Once at the end of the boardwalk, there are rocks which people climb to get better views of the ocean.
+I advise caution if you do this as the swell is sometimes big, and supervise children at all times.

 It is spectacular here at any time of the year.
-Summer brings the turquoise water, and winter the storms and huge waves crashing onto the rocks.
+Summer brings turquoise water, and winter, the storms and huge waves crashing onto the rocks.
 It’s a popular fishing spot, especially during the salmon run (usually around early-mid March and late April).

-As you walk along the baordwalk to the bridge, look for marine creatures amongst the rocks.
-We saw quite a few crabs and a starfish.
+As you walk along the boardwalk to the bridge, look for marine creatures on the rocks.
+We saw quite a few crabs and starfish.

 Canal Rocks are one of the best free things to do in Yallingup.

-The wineries are a considerable part of the reason we visit this part of Western Australia so often.
-The number of vineyards has extensively increased since I moved here 20+ years ago.
-Every time we visit, there are new ones to visit.
+The informative wine tastings are a considerable part of why we visit this part of Western Australia so often.
+The number of wineries has extensively increased since I moved here 20+ years ago.
+Every time we visit, there are new vineyards to visit.

-Tastings are generally free, although some do charge a nominal fee, especially for their premium wines.
+Tastings are generally free, although some charge a nominal fee, especially for their premium wines.

-I can’t list all the vineyards in the region as there are over 200!
+I can only list some of the vineyards in the region, as there are over 200!
 Part of the fun is exploring and finding your favourite.

-Late September to early November is the peak time to see these beautiful marine giants.
-The best way to view these marine giants are from the ocean.
+The peak time to see these beautiful marine giants is from late September to early November.
+The best way to view these marine giants is from the ocean.

-Enjoy an exciting whale watching to cruise to view these spectacular wild animals.
+Enjoy an exciting whale-watching cruise to view these spectacular wild animals.